Aananda-giri/scripts/mero-school-piracy-detector/README.md

 [ ] Test if code is working for past 24 hours
 [ ] Make it async. + Mongo Db
 [ ] Tests: (Reddit, gemini) api are working
+[ ] Re-organize files and functions.
+    * functions.is_social_media_link is copied from scrapy_engine.functions (use original)
+    * functions.DriveFunctions is copied from drive_crawler.drive_functions (use original)
+    * merge drive_crawler.get_owner_info to drive_crawler.drive_functions

+## Working
+* Reddit-crawler: crwal reddit posts from given subreddit lists e.g. IOENepal
+* gemini: To Check if the post is talking about mero-school videos
+* Save the links given by suspicious posts in csv file.

 ## Pseudocode:
 while True: